 The most remarkable element of the lives of the early Christians was their firm conviction that they were God’s people, people called and set apart by Him.
 The Christian church, in their thinking, was a divine, not a human, institution.
 But God founded and controlled it, and even the world was created because of it.
 After the crucifixion of Jesus, James the Just was the true leader of Jesus’ disciples, but neither he nor St. Peter is known as the “Father of Christianity.”
 So the title goes to Saul of Tarsus, the first apostle to describe Jesus as God.
 Saul of Tarsus is known as Saint Paul.

 This conception… dominated the life of early Christians, both individually and socially.
 They saw themselves as separate from the rest of the world but bound together by mysterious ties.
 Their citizenship was in heaven, not on earth, and the principles of law by which they strove to guide themselves came from above.
-The world in which they lived was to them only temporary; their true life was in the future.
+Their world was only temporary; their true life was in the future.

 Thank you for joining us in understanding how the Christian Church was born.
 Also, take care of yourself!
 I wish you all the best!
 In the following trivia, you can test your biblical knowledge about the Birth of the Christian Church with the apostles’ help.